aiven/inkless/inkless/KnownChallenges.md

 We need to calculate the right size to minimize costs and latency (which probably are at odds)

+#### Answer (partial)

+We will need to perform scale testing and optimization to determine a recommended default value for this.
+It will be one of the primary tuning parameters, and should be configurable by users and by operators.

 ### How to reduce inter-AZ costs?

 Intra-AZ traffic is usually free, while inter-AZ traffic is expensive.